Tanzania: Official and widely spoken languages

 Introduction: Discover Tanzania’s Rich Linguistic Heritage

 Step into a world where linguistic diversity paints a vivid cultural landscape.
-This East African nation is home to over 120 languages, each reflecting the unique identity of its speakers2.
+This East African nation is home to over 120 languages, each reflecting the unique identity of its speakers.
 From the bustling cities to the serene countryside, language serves as a bridge between tradition and modernity.

 Overview of Tanzania’s Diverse Languages